yeraassyl/whyth-ui/public/nislaunch.md

 ## Help & Troubleshooting

 Please see help [page](https://whyth.app/help) for more detailed instructions.
-See about [page](https://whyth.app/about) for roadmap & contact info.
+See about [page](https://whyth.app/about) for the roadmap & contact info.

 Contact me directly in [telegram](https://t.me/yeraassyl) if you couldn't resolve your issues.